Meaning of Numbers: The Number 32

-The number 32 derives part of its meaning from its link to Jesse, King David's father.
+The number 32 in the Bible derives part of its meaning from its link to Jesse, King David's father.
 Jesse is the thirty-second patriarch in Jesus' physical lineage (Matthew 1:5 - 6) through both his stepfather Joseph and his mother Mary.

 Reu, who lived 239 years, had his first son Serug at the age of 32 (Genesis 11:20 - 21).

 The book of Revelation contains material from 32 out of 39 Old Testament books, the most of any New Testament writing!
 It also houses more references to its individual verses, 278, than any other first century book.

 King Jehoram of Judah began his reign over the people at the age of 32 (2Kings 8:16 - 17, 2Chronicles 21:5).
 He ruled for only eight years and died in 841 B.C.

 Part of the spoils of Moses and the Israelites defeating the Midianites were 32,000 (32 x 1,000) virgins (Num.
 31:35).
 Part of the tribute paid to the Lord, out of all the spoils, was thirty-two people (verse 40).

 Syrian King Benhadad, along with the military might of 32 kings, besieged the Kingdom of Israel's capital in Samaria (1Kings 20:1).
 His plans were to level the city and take all its booty for himself.
 The Lord however, through a prophet, informed Israel's King Ahab that he would protect his people (verses 13 - 14).